Lacey Township High School

-Lacey Township High School is a four-year comprehensive public high school serving students in ninth through twelfth grades, located in the Lanoka Harbor section of Lacey Township, in Ocean County, United States, which operates as part of the Lacey Township School District.
+Lacey Township High School is a four-year comprehensive public high school serving students in ninth through twelfth grades, located in the Lanoka Harbor section of Lacey Township, in Ocean County, in the U.S. state of New Jersey, which operates as part of the Lacey Township School District.

-The school is overseen by the New Jersey Department of Education and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1983.
+The school is overseen by the New Jersey Department of Education and has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1983, with accreditation expiring in July 2027.

-As of the 2021–22 school year, the school had an enrollment of 1,256 students and 92.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.
-There were 200 students (15.9% of enrollment) eligible for free lunch and 52 (4.1% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,186 students and 86.3 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.7:1.
+There were 226 students (19.1% of enrollment) eligible for free lunch and 85 (7.2% of students) eligible for reduced-cost lunch.